Interactive CNN & GradCAM Visualizer for MNIST Digit Classification

 Interactive Neural Network Visualization

-This app visualizes how a pre-trained Convolutional Neural Network (CNN) is evaluated on handwritten digits in real-time.
+This interactive deep learning app provides a real-time CNN visualization.
+Explore computer vision concepts and neural network architecture.
 The model weights were learned beforehand using the MNIST dataset, and here you can see the prediction stage (inference).

 How to Use: